Kevin8675/ChatGPT-Discord-Bot/README.md

 * Multiple Personality Support: Add multiple personalities and depending on how you call the bot, it will respond differently.
 * Enable/Disable/Reset commands for admins.
 * Memory: Bot will remember conversations until restarted or reset.
-* Message splitter for longer messages that exceed 2000 characters
+* Message splitter for longer messages that exceed 2000 characters.

 ## Dependencies
 * nodejs